mattdesl/wtch/README.md

 [![stable](http://badges.github.io/stability-badges/dist/stable.svg)](http://github.com/badges/stability-badges)

-A small command-line app that watches for file changes and triggers a live-reload on file save.
-Watches the current working directory for `js,html,css` file changes. ignores `.git` folder, `node_modules` and `bower_components`.
+A small command-line app that watches for file changes and triggers a live-reload on file save (to be used with the LiveReload plugin).
+Watches the current working directory for `js,html,css` file changes.
+Ignores `.git`, `node_modules` and `bower_components` folders.

 ```sh
 npm install wtch -g